lawrnce/HotScoreServer/README.md

 -- In the terminal, start psql and run
 CREATE DATABASE hotscore
 ```
-Run the database setup script. cd to the models directory and run
+Make sure PostgreSQL is running on port 5432.
+Run the database setup script in the '/models' directory.

 ```Node
 node database.js
 ```

-Return to the root directory and start
+Return to the root directory and run.
 ```Node
 npm start
 ```